-The M&G plc has 'Asset Management' and 'Retail and Savings' as its operating segments.
-'Retail and Savings' is made up of the sub-segments 'Wealth', 'Heritage' and 'Other Retail and Savings'.
-The Company forms part of the 'Retail and Savings - Heritage' operating segment.
-The 'Heritage' business includes individual and corporate pensions, annuities, life, savings and investment products.
+The Company is a subsidiary within M&G's Retail and Savings - Heritage business which includes individual and corporate pensions, annuities, life, savings and investment products.
 The majority of the products in the Heritage sub-segment are closed to new customers but may accept further contributions from existing policyholders.

 The primary sources of income for the Company are interest income on loans advanced and fees received for administration of the portfolio.
 The Company funds its business through surplus funds generated by the Company from its operating income and redemption proceeds received from customers.
-In the event of a shortfall of funds to grant advances to customers, the Company has previously had access to a floating rate loan from Prudential Capital Limited ("Pru Cap"), a fellow group undertaking.
-The interest rate risk arising from the differences between the mortgage interest receivable and the interest on borrowings that the Company may avail from Pru Cap has been hedged by entering into interest rate swaps.
+The Company has previously had access to a floating rate loan from Prudential Capital Limited ("Pru Cap"), a fellow group undertaking.
+However, the facility was closed in April 2023 as the Company has enough liquidity to fund the future drawdowns.